frontenddogma/css-optimization-basics/manuscript/prologue.md

-With special thanks to [Tony Ruscoe](http://ruscoe.net/) for reviewing the first draft of this book, and Markus Käding for help with the book cover.
+With special thanks to [Tony Ruscoe](http://ruscoe.net/) for reviewing the first draft of this book, and Markus Käding for help with the cover graphic.

-Also thanks to Jurriaan Topper for additional improvements to the book.
+Thanks, too, to Jurriaan Topper for smaller book improvements.